Kingdom of Galicia: Civil War of the Castilian Crown (1366–1369)

 In 1360 the kingdom of Galicia was again at the centre of a succession crisis, this time of European dimension.
 The throne of Castile was disputed between King Peter I and his half-brother, Henry Count of Trastámara, within the broader context of the Hundred Years' War.
 This fratricidal conflict lasted from 1354 to 1369, having its origin in the policies of Peter I, who tried to expand his royal power while leaning on the municipal councils; this would come at the expense of the high nobility, including Castilian families such as Pimentel, Ponce de León, Mendoza, Fernández de Córdoba, and Alvarez de Toledo; and Galician ones such as Castro.
 As a result, in 1354 a coalition of nobles rose in defence of a pactual monarchy, although this coalition did not last long.

 Henry, illegitimate son of Alfonso XI of Castile and half-brother of Peter, took advantage of the dissatisfaction among the noblemen to launch a war against Peter, with the support of Peter IV of Aragon, with whom Peter I was already at war, and along companies of mercenaries such as that commanded by Bertrand du Guesclin.
 Meanwhile, Peter I drew his support from the municipalities and part of the nobility, most notably the Galician Castro family headed by Fernando Rodrigues de Castro, Pertegueiro Maior of Santiago and Adelantado Mayor of Galicia, who, after defecting from Henry's side in 1355, was playing the same role as the Traba family two hundred years before.
-Other notable supporters were Sueiro Eans Parada, Men Rodrigues de Seabra, and the Moscoso family.
+Other notable supporters were Sueiro Eans Parada, Men Rodrigues de Sanabria, and the Moscoso family.

 In 1366 Pedro was forced to flee into Andalusia, while Fernando de Castro returned to Galicia.
 After a dangerous journey through Portugal, King Pedro made it to Galicia, where an assembly of supporters decided to send him into Gascony to seek English support, whilst at the same time internal enemies such as the archbishop of Compostela were assassinated or prosecuted.
 This same year, with Pedro abroad, a temporary truce permitted Henry to surface in Galicia, where he obtained the support of some important aristocrats, most notably Fernan Peres de Andrade.

 In 1367, counting on the additional support of the archers of the English prince Edward of Woodstock, Peter won the battle of Nájera, which allowed him to take the war into Andalusia.
 However, the entry of England's enemy Charles V of France on Henry's side had a destabilising effect.
 In 1369 the new archbishop of Santiago, the loyalist Rodrigo de Moscoso, urgently ordered his knights to march to Andalusia and support the King and Fernando de Castro, but the call was ignored.
 The capture of Peter during the Battle of Montiel and his subsequent murder left Henry II in control of the Crown of Castile.